paritytech/polkadot-onboard/README.md

     return (
         <PolkadotWalletsContextProvider walletAggregator={walletAggregator}>
         /*
-        all wallets are available inside this context to all subcomponents.
+        all wallets are available inside this context to all children.

         const { wallets } = useWallets();